Twitch hate raids are more than just a Twitch problem, and they’re only getting worse

 Companies in these sorts of situations typically go into “turtle shell defense mode” not out of callousness, but because it’s the only way they’ve found to react to new vulnerabilities without tipping their hand to those who wish to exploit them, said Patrick “KosmicStoat” Damon, a cybersecurity expert and longtime streamer.

 “There is a reason when we look back at any infosec issues that Facebook has had — any infosec issues that any social media or major corporation have — you don’t hear about it immediately,” said Damon, who noted that they are trans and feel for other marginalized streamers in this moment.
-“You hear about it weeks or months afterward, because they have to focus on the defense first.
+“You hear about it weeks or months afterward because they have to focus on the defense first.
 It’s standard fare.
 It’s just that Twitch is in a unique situation with it having essentially hundreds of thousands of contractors.”

 In the meantime, streamers continue to suffer and face potential danger, a fact Raven and others hope to draw attention to with their upcoming strike.

-“If we are for a day collectively standing in the amount of silence that Twitch has shown us, I think that speaks volumes,” Raven said.
+“If we are, for a day, collectively standing in the amount of silence that Twitch has shown us, I think that speaks volumes,” Raven said.
 “I’m not expecting Twitch to tell me exactly everything that’s going on, but I do expect to be updated with a timeline.
 Tell me that you’re working on something and you’re going to try to roll it out within [for example] two weeks.
 That we can work with, right?
 Some form of transparency is nice, because these blanket statements are not cutting it.”

 Read more: